DDoSolitary/OkcAgent/README.md

 ## Install

 This project consists of two components: the OkcAgent app, and command line utilities to be used in the Termux shell.
-You need to install both all of them to make it work.
+You need to install both of them to make it work.

 ### The OkcAgent app